In an identity, meanings set the agenda.

 Free Webinar: Introduction to Logotelogy

 To learn more about logoteleology (or its short version, logotelogy) contact the author: Luis A. Marrero at Luis@bostonimp.com for access to the pre-recorded webcast.

 About the author

 Luis A. Marrero, MA, RODP, LLP is the author of The Path to a Meaningful Purpose: Psychological Foundations of Logoteleology, and with co-author Daniel Persuitte, he published his second book, Meaningful Purpose: A Primer in Logoteleology.
-He is the pioneer of Logoteleology, and Second Wave Organization Development (OD 2.0).
+He is the pioneer of Logoteleology, Second Wave Organization Development (OD 2.0), and coachsulting (c).
 Luis is the Founding Partner of the Boston Institute for Meaningful Purpose, former Deputy Chairman of the Board of the International Network on Personal Meaning (INPM).
 Luis served as Editor of the INPM Member Newsletter.
 He is also a member of the International Positive Psychology Association (IPPA), and co-founder of IPPA’s Work & Organization Division (W&OD).
 He was Lead Chair of the W&OD’s Membership and Partnership Team and continues to play a leadership role in support of the Division’s mission.

 Luis provides individual, team and organization development consulting; coaching, assessment and development services to an international audience leveraging his Meaningful Purpose Psychology (Logoteleology) expertise.
 He is a frequent speaker and presenter before professional and psychological associations.
 Luis has worked for Fortune 500 Companies both as an employee and a consultant.
-He worked for 8 years for The Walt Disney Company in Orlando, Florida, USA as a Senior Organization Development Consultant, and has held Senior Human Resource roles in various industries throughout his career.
+He worked for The Walt Disney Company in Orlando, Florida, USA as a Senior Organization Development Consultant, and has held Senior Human Resource roles in various industries throughout his career.